livey/raspberrypi_telegram_surveillance/README.md

 * Periodic operations such as taking a photo can be scheduled with more sophisticated schedular for example thread.Timer()
 * When motion detected, we can send a thread signal to trigger sending it to telegram instead of always checking its status.
 * If you are recording video, capturing image will stop the recording for about 2 seconds.
 The time also depends on the exposure setting.
+* Pay attention to the chunk size.
+Small chunk size will result in two frequent call backs and lead to lose of chunks.
+On my Raspberry Pi 4B.
+It set chunk-size=8192.

 ## to do list
 - [x] photo request